andreashlarsen/ML-SAScombine/README.md

 ## Notes  and warnings
 * the program is a beta version - so use it with care.
 But feedback is more than welcome
 * sasmerge can be applied to SANS data, but resolution effects are not taken into account, which will inevitably lead to systematic errors
-* known issues with closing plots in WSL linux.
-Maybe this is a help: https://stackoverflow.com/questions/60917872/recurring-problem-with-plotting-graphs-in-wsl-ubuntu

 ## Credit
 The program was written by Andreas Haahr Larsen